vindar/tgx/docs/intro_api_2D.md

 - ILI9341_t3 v1 format                  (https://forum.pjrc.com/threads/54316-ILI9341_t-font-structure-format)
 - ILI9341_t3 v2 format (antialiased)    (https://github.com/projectitis/packedbdf/blob/master/packedbdf.md)

-@note tgx-font (https://github.com/vindar/tgx-font) contains a collection of ILI9341_t3 v1 and v2 (antialiased) fonts
+@note For new projects, prefer the bundled \ref tools_font "`tools/tgx_font.py`" converter.
+It creates Adafruit GFX, ILI9341_t3 v1 and ILI9341_t3 v2.3 font headers from TrueType/OpenType fonts, with graphical and command-line interfaces.
+The older tgx-font repository (https://github.com/vindar/tgx-font) is still useful as a ready-made collection of ILI9341_t3 v1 and v2 antialiased fonts.
-that can be used directly with the methods below (and instructions on how to convert a TTF font to this format).

 The following fonts are already packaged with TGX but must be included explicitly in the project when used:
 - **Arial** (non-AA font): `#include "font_tgx_Arial.h"`